Lil Xan: Artistry

-Leanos has listed Pharrell Williams and N.E.R.D. as early influences in hip hop, with other influences including Arctic Monkeys, Cage the Elephant and Queens of the Stone Age.
+Leanos has listed Pharrell Williams and N.E.R.D. as early influences in hip-hop, with other influences including Arctic Monkeys, Cage the Elephant, and Queens of the Stone Age.
 Leanos has also described Drake and Mac Miller as musical inspirations.

 According to Pigeons & Planes, Leanos' music started off as "typical trap" and later shifted towards "a murkier, dream-like sound".
 The New Yorker has described Leanos as part of a "sad rap" movement.

 Personal life

-Leanos started dating singer and actress Noah Cyrus on June 30, 2018.
-The couple released the collaboration "Live or Die" in August 2018.
-They broke up in September 2018, with both parties accusing the other of being unfaithful; Leanos also claimed that the relationship was forced by the couple's record label, Columbia, though he later took responsibility for the breakup and said he has "nothing but love for the Cyrus family."

 Leanos has been open about his former addiction to benzodiazepines (particularly Xanax) and opiates.
 He overcame his Xanax addiction after two years.
 Leanos is outspoken against Xanax abuse and urges people to stop using the drug altogether.
+In 2018, Leanos was reportedly hospitalized after eating "too many Hot Cheetos".

+Leanos started dating singer and actress Noah Cyrus on June 30, 2018.
+The couple released the collaboration "Live or Die" in August 2018.
+They broke up in September 2018, with both parties accusing the other of being unfaithful.
+Leanos would initially claim that the relationship was forced by the couple's record label, Columbia, though he later took responsibility for the breakup and said he has "nothing but love for the Cyrus family."

+Leanos had an on-and-off relationship with social media personality Tana Mongeau in 2018 and again in 2021.
+He and Chris Miles, who also dated Mongeau, made their collaborative breakup song "Miss Me" about their relationships with her.

 In February 2019, Leanos announced that he and his then-fiancée Annie Smith were expecting a child.
 Smith, however, claimed to have had a miscarriage, sharing the information about the incident via a video and photographs on Instagram.
 In a No Jumper interview weeks later, Leanos said he had suspicions that Smith had been faking her pregnancy after a number of the rapper's fans on social media pointed out that Smith's supposed ultrasound photos looked identical to ones that could be found using a Google Images search.
-The couple would eventually split, and Leanos is currently dating photographer Gabby Parsons.
+The couple would split shortly thereafter, with Leanos claiming the relationship had been toxic.

+During the COVID-19 pandemic, Leanos was residing in Corona, California while quarantining with his mother.
+During this time he suffered anxiety attacks so severe that his mother called 9-1-1 after she saw him hallucinating.